Previous NMS Cars

 2000 Mustang

-This 2000 V6 Mustang followed us home from a Norfolk Naval Base abandoned auto auction, and would have been a huge bargain, but the engine was dead and we didn't feel the need to get it going again.
+This 2000 V6 Mustang followed us home from a Norfolk Naval Base abandoned auto auction, and would have been a huge bargain, but the engine was dead, and we didn't feel the need to get it going again.
 It's now got a new home in Virginia with a driver that already had an engine and just needed a good Mustang body.
-We got a good deal on it, sold it for slightly more, and the new owner still got a good deal too.
+We got a good deal on it, sold it for slightly more than we paid, and the new owner still got a good deal too.
 Everyone wins at NMS!

 2004 Mustang GT convertible (no photos) Purchased new way back in 2004 after we sold a house at the top of the real estate market (thank you US Army for making us move then!) the mighty Mustang was used as a daily driver until the FIAT 500 Abarth came along in 2012.
-The convertible survived being out in a tornado in Missouri, so after that it enjoyed a new coat of paint, new top, new windshield, new trim, basically a LOT of new stuff thanks to the tornado and a little thing that we call "auto insurance."
+The convertible survived being in a tornado in Missouri, so after that it enjoyed a new coat of paint, new top, new windshield, new trim, basically a LOT of new stuff thanks to the tornado and a little thing that we call "auto insurance."
+PRO TIP: If you are stationed on a military installation, and a tornado damages your car, once your insurance pays to repair the car, the government will also cover your insurance deductible since it was basically "in the line of duty."
+Good to know, but we don't recommend it.

 No comments: